syne-tune/syne-tune/docs/source/tutorials/developer/random_search.rst

   ``FIFOScheduler`` and the Syne Tune searchers.

-Below ``BaseSearcher``, there is :class:`~syne_tune.optimizer.schedulers.searchers.SearcherWithRandomSeed`, which should be used by all searchers which make random decisions.
+Below ``BaseSearcher``, there is :class:`~syne_tune.optimizer.schedulers.searchers.StochasticSearcher`, which should be used by all searchers which make random decisions.
 It maintains a PRN generator and provides methods to serialize and de-serialize its state.

 :class:`~syne_tune.optimizer.schedulers.searchers.SearcherWithRandomSeedAndFilterDuplicates`
-extends ``SearcherWithRandomSeed``.
+extends ``StochasticSearcher``.
 It supports a number of features which are desirable for most searchers:

 * Seed management for random decisions.